 There is a nice quote on organizational life from Barry Oshry.
 He says, “The problem is not with us, and the solution is not to fix us.
 The solution is to see how, together, we can master this space of complexity and responsibility.”
 I believe he’s talking about silos.

 Dan Schmitz is a Consultant at ON THE MARK.
 OTM’s experience and passion for collaborative business transformation that’s supported by pragmatism, systems thinking, and a belief in people is unparalleled.
-OTM has been in business for 29 years and is a global leader in collaborative organization design.
+OTM has been in business for 29 years and is a leading organization design firm.